Filmmaker explores dark family saga in "The Flat"

 "While I wanted to find out the truth about our family, her generation - and it's the same in Germany - had never asked any questions of their parents, about what had really happened.
 But maybe, psychologically, they didn't want to find out."

-In his quest for discovery, Goldfinger traveled to Germany where he met Edda von Mildenstein, the baron's daughter, who, like Hannah, was happy not to confront the past.
+In his quest for discovery, Goldfinger travelled to Germany where he met Edda von Mildenstein, the baron's daughter, who, like Hannah, was happy not to confront the past.

 The filmmaker discovered that Gerda's own mother - Goldfinger's great-grandmother - was transported to a concentration camp, where she was murdered.